iaretechnician/barebones-masterserver-wiki/Fixing-MSF-to-allow-for-Scripting-Runtime-Version-4.x.md

 Then it will fail to bind and eventually just crash or hang.
 The error log is actually inaccurate in this case although I would recommend deleting any databases it attempts to generate (auth.db if you're running through the quick setup examples).

 The fix to this is actually fairly simple.
 Grab a newer dll from https://github.com/mbdavid/LiteDB/releases then replace the old LiteDB.dll located in Path\To\Project\Assets\Barebones\MsfDatabaseImplementations\LiteDBV2\Plugins.
-Once you do that, after Unity recompiles you should run into 5 errors.
+After Unity recompiles you should run into 5 errors.

 ```
 Assets\Barebones\MsfDatabaseImplementations\LiteDBV2\Scripts\ProfilesDatabaseLdb.cs(20,56): error CS0246: The type or namespace name 'IndexOptions' could not be found (are you missing a using directive or an assembly reference?)